Old Fashioned Salmon Patties: Inexpensive Recipe for Salmon Burgers with Canned Salmon

 Let leftovers cool completely.
 Store in an airtight container in the refrigerator for 3 to 5 days.
 Reheat in the microwave or air fryer.

-For the full instructions and ingredient list for old fashioned salmon patties recipe, scroll to the bottom of this post.
+For the full instructions and ingredient list for easy salmon patties recipe, scroll to the bottom of this post.

 How do I keep my salmon patties from falling apart?